spdk/spdk/README.md

 [SPDK on 01.org](https://01.org/spdk)

-The open source Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scaleable, user-mode storage applications.
+The open source Storage Performance Development Kit (SPDK) provides a set of tools and libraries for writing high performance, scalable, user-mode storage applications.
 To date SPDK contains a userspace NVMe driver and also a userspace I/OAT driver.